ndidplatform/ndidplatform.github.io/Onboarding-story.md

 #Identifier : The unique identifier under the namespace (i.e. ID Card Number, Passport Number, etc).
 #The list of {namespace, Identifier} pair can be grouped together to identify an individual.
 identifier: "1234567890123"

-#Secret is a salt.
-Different ns/id accessor id will result in different secret
-#Discrete logarithms > 128 bit [320 bit as of May 2018]
-secret: "<magic>"

 #Accessor method to allow zero-knowledge proof of consent